Image: AI generated

 To the agent: “Create a Go Gin server in this folder.
 One API that returns Hello, World on port 8080.”

-AI creates the files, starts the server, and even verifies it.
+AI creates the files, launches the server, and verifies it.
 Open http://localhost:8080 in your browser.

-You’ve already tried telling AI to make things with words.
+You’ve already used AI to make things by talking to it.
 The screen appeared, buttons worked, data was saved.
-But one question probably remained.
+But one question probably remains.

-To answer this question, you first need to see exactly where we stand.
-What tools exist, what words are exchanged, and what patterns we’re working with.
+To answer that question, we first need to see exactly where we stand.
+What tools exist, what words are being used, what patterns we’re following.
 Class 1 is the time to unfold the map.
-From Class 2 onward, we’ll carve paths on this map.
+From Class 2 onward, we’ll build roads on this map.

 The Landscape of AI Coding Tools

-Several tools write code when you tell them in words.
-They broadly split into two categories.
+There are several tools that write code when you tell them to.
+They broadly split into two branches.

-Editor-based tools — AI is attached inside a code editor.
+Editor-Based Tools — AI is embedded inside a code editor.

 | Tool | Feature |